sdm-lang/emacs-sdml-mode/README.md

 ## Changes

+### Version 0.1.8

+* Feature: update to latest tree-sitter grammar (0.3.2).
+* Feature: no setup functions required, just `use-package` or `require`.
+* Feature: highlighting and indentation implemented as minor modes.
+* Feature: now available on melpa.

+### Versions 0.1.0 - 0.1.7

-The `0.1.x` series are all pre-release and do not appear in ELPA/MELPA.
+These versions are all pre-release and do not appear in ELPA/MELPA.